ShingoFukuyama/WKWebViewTips/README.md

 Sometimes capturing a screenshot of `WKWebView` itself failed, try to capture `WKWebView`'s `scrollView` property instead.

+Otherwise, if you are not afraid of using private API, try [lemonmojo/WKWebView-Screenshot](https://github.com/lemonmojo/WKWebView-Screenshot).

 ## Xcode 6.1 doesn't indicate precise memory usage for WKWebView

 As of Xcode 6.1, it indicates lower memory usage than is actually used.